The Seven Wonders (novel)

-The Seven Wonders is a historical novel by American author Steven Saylor, first published by St. Martin's Press in 2008.
+The Seven Wonders is a historical novel by American author Steven Saylor first published by St. Martin's Press in 2012.
 It is the thirteenth book in his Roma Sub Rosa series of mystery stories set in the final decades of the Roman Republic, although it is chronologically the first.
-The novel is made up of a series of connected short stories, and the main character is the Roman sleuth Gordianus the Finder.
+The novel is made up of a series of connected short stories.
+The main character is the Roman sleuth Gordianus the Finder.

 Plot summary

 The year is 92 BC.
 The young Gordianus is eighteen years old, and has just become a man.
 Now he sets out on the journey of a lifetime, traveling with his teacher and friend Antipater of Sidon to see the seven wonders of the world.
 Along the route he gets entangled in several mysteries and murders that he helps solve, while he is starting to suspect that an even more sinister conspiracy is unfolding around him.
 The backdrop of the novel is the brewing conflict between Rome and Mithridates VI of Pontus.